 - Do not donate blood or sperm while you take this medicine and for at least 4 weeks after your last dose.

-- Make sure your doctor knows if you are breastfeeding, have a history of seizures, or have blood clotting problems, a slow heartbeat, nerve problems, or HIV infection.
+- Tell your doctor if you are breastfeeding, or if you have a history of seizures, heart attack, or stroke, bradycardia (slow heartbeat), or HIV infection.